Can You Eat Bass? 2026 Guide to Largemouth & Smallmouth

 Is it illegal to eat bass?

 No, eating bass is perfectly legal in all states when following size and bag limits.
 Check your local regulations for specific rules, as some waters have special restrictions.
-Most states encourage selective harvest to maintain balanced populations.
+Most states encourage selective harvest to maintain balanced populations and improve growth rates.

 What size bass taste the best?